Guide to Google Workspace (formerly G Suite) and recommended intranets

 Single sign-on and Google logins are second nature to Millennials and Generation Z. They’ve grown up in and become used to a world that doesn’t work in silos, where they can switch between websites quickly without needing to login each time, and any company that tries to force them down that silo route is a company that takes its future into its own hands.

-What impact has G Suite had on business?
+What impact has Google Workspace (G-Suite) had on modern businesses?

 What is an intranet?